HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Alberta 2025: Dates and Pay Rules

 Employees would not qualify for stat pay if they:

-- Have worked for the company for fewer than 30 days.
+• Have worked for the company for fewer than 30 days.

-- Do not normally work on the day the holiday falls.
+• Do not normally work on the day the holiday falls.

-- Miss their last shift before/after the holiday without the employer’s permission.
+• Miss their last shift before/after the holiday without the employer’s permission.

-Carefully tracking employee hours and days worked is crucial for administering statutory holiday pay.
+Because of these rules and exceptions, carefully tracking employee hours and days worked is crucial for administering statutory holiday pay.
 Failing to verify eligibility based on the 30-day rule is one of employers’ most common errors.

-Determining Regular Work Days in Alberta
+How Do You Determine Regular Work Days in Alberta?

 For employees with standard weekday schedules, their regular work days are the days they usually work each week.